Morrisons’ CEO Rami Baitiéh has staged improvements on price and availability, while Asda is facing falling sales and staff walkouts

 Since both were subject to high-profile private equity takeovers, Morrisons and Asda have faced turbulent fortunes.

-At one stage, both were seemingly becoming laggards, but in recent months Morrisons appears to be fighting back under new CEO Rami Baitiéh, while Asda is struggling badly, with The Grocer this week revealing plans for a major store reset after it admitted store standards had slipped.
+At one stage, both were seemingly becoming laggards.
+But under new French CEO Rami Baitiéh Morrisons appears to be fighting back in recent months, while Asda continues to struggle badly, with The Grocer this week revealing plans for a major store reset after it admitted store standards had slipped.

 Only 10 miles separate their head offices in Leeds and Bradford, but a bigger gap has emerged in the turnaround strategies and sales performance of the retailers.
 Asda is doing worse than any other major supermarket in Kantar’s latest monthly update, with its sales down 5.3% year on year, while Morrisons is in growth.

-NIQ’s latest data paints and even more dire picture for Asda, with its sales down nearly 6% (see tables below).
+NIQ’s latest data paints an even more dire picture for Asda, with its sales down nearly 6% (see tables below).

 Sources believe Morrisons’ stronger performance is in no small way due to former Carrefour boss Baitiéh, who replaced David Potts in November last year.
 He is said to have galvanised Morrisons with a back to basics approach that embraces the spirit of its founder Ken Morrison.